Documentation forSolarWinds Observability

 Configure traffic between the library and the SolarWinds APM collector to go through a proxy server.

-This feature requires Java 8u252 or newer.
+This feature requires Java 8u252 or later.

 The config value should either be http://<proxyHost>:<proxyPort> for a proxy server that does not require authentication, or http://<username>:<password>@<proxyHost>:<proxyPort> for a proxy server that requires Basic authentication.